-KU Medical Center now offers Unconscious Bias (UB) training as one strategy to advance our goals of building a diverse and inclusive institution.
+KU Medical Center offers Unconscious Bias (UB) training as one strategy to advance our goals of building a diverse and inclusive institution.
 UB is the phenomenon of hidden bias that emerges from individual lived experiences, particularly in the moment of decision-making.
-UB plays can impact the workplace, educational institutions and the healthcare setting through organizational culture, individual decision-making and policies such as admissions decisions, performance management, and quality care.
+UB can impact the workplace, educational institutions and the healthcare setting through organizational culture, individual decision-making and policies such as admissions decisions, performance management, and quality care.

 Learning about UB and how to mitigate bias can help us make more purposeful decisions for the university.

 Training is offered throughout the year.
 Find the date below that fits your schedule, and sign up by clicking on the corresponding sign up button.